ChapelR/twine-resources/docs/README.md

 - [Website](https://pages.github.com/)

 GitHub pages is great for testing your game, but there are bandwidth limitations, so publishing a game here may have some issues.
-You can upload assets with you game, and the whole game is structured as a repository on GitHub as well.
+You can upload assets with your game, and the whole game is structured as a repository on GitHub as well.

-### BitBukcet Pages
+### BitBucket Pages

 - [Website](https://pages.bitbucket.io/)